kestra-io/docs/content/docs/configuration/index.md

 ###

 The rendering of template variables can be CPU intensive, and by default we **enable** a cache of "templates".
-You can disable it using the `kestra.variables.cache-enabled` configuration:
+You can disable it using the `kestra.variables.cacheEnabled` configuration:

 ```yaml
 kestra: